-Every piece of software has it’s hidden gems which can make your daily life much easier.
-Most of the time these are official features but many people are not aware of them.
-Today I want to show you my favorite hidden gems in GitLab which can increase your productivity or are just fun to use ๐Ÿ˜ƒ.
+Every piece of software has its hidden gems that can make your daily life much easier.
+Most of the time, these are official features, but many people are not aware of them.
+Today, I want to show you my favorite hidden gems in GitLab, which can increase your productivity or are just fun to use ๐Ÿ˜ƒ.

-When you are in an issue or a merge request you often end up in the situation that you scroll down to get to the comment box.
-In some issues/MRs this can take some time because they have a lot of comments.
+When you are in an issue or a merge request, you often end up in the situation where you scroll down to get to the comment box.
+In some issues/MRs, this can take some time because they have a lot of comments.
 If you want to do this much faster, just type R on your keyboard.
 This will jump directly to the comment box.

 Thank you Michael Friedrich for that tip.

-• When you select a normal text like mytext and then press CTRL + K, you get the following text in your textbox [mytext](url) with the url part selected, so that you can enter the url
+• When you select normal text like mytext and then press CTRL + K, you get the following text in your textbox [mytext](url) with the URL part selected, so that you can enter the URL.

-• When you select an url like https://gitlab.com and press CTRL + K the following text will be inserted [text](https://gitlab.com) with the text part selected, so that you can enter the link-text easily.
+• When you select a URL like https://gitlab.com and press CTRL + K, the following text will be inserted [text](https://gitlab.com) with the text part selected, so that you can enter the link text easily.

-Nearly everybody knows that scenario: You started your awesome new project and you have your local git repo ready to be pushed to GitLab.
-So you now go to the GitLab website of your instance, create a repo and add the repo as a remote to your repo.
+Nearly everybody knows that scenario: You started your awesome new project, and you have your local git repo ready to be pushed to GitLab.
+So you now go to the GitLab website of your instance, create a repo, and add the repo as a remote to your repo.
 Then you push the repo to GitLab.
-These are a lot of steps for just creating a project which already exists.
+These are a lot of steps for just creating a project that already exists.

 You can also create a merge request without touching the web interface.
 Just push your branch like git push -u origin -o merge_request.create -o merge_request.target=master branchname.
 The magic is behind the -o flags of git.

 There is also another cool option here.
 You can also set up your merge request for auto-merge when the pipelines succeed by just adding the option -o merge_request.merge_when_pipeline_succeeds.
-So this could look like git push -u origin -o merge_request.create -o merge_request.target=master -o merge_request.merge_when_pipeline_succeeds branchname for pushing a branch and auto-merge it after the pipeline succeded.
+So this could look like git push -u origin -o merge_request.create -o merge_request.target=master -o merge_request.merge_when_pipeline_succeeds branchname for pushing a branch and auto-merging it after the pipeline succeeded.

-Set up some git aliases would also speed-up the typing in your terminal for that feature ๐Ÿ˜ƒ.
+Setting up some git aliases would also speed up the typing in your terminal for that feature ๐Ÿ˜ƒ.

 ```mermaid